faizanahemad/science-reader/new_features.md

 # bugs
-    - Double follow-up
+    - Double follow-up [P2]
     - OpenAI account or rate limit exhausted bug, especially for FAISS indexing API
     - Web search for reviews searches review guidelines instead of other relevant papers.
     - Clear review additional details input after it is used once.
     - Streaming for Fixed details not happening.
+[Done]
     - Streaming for QnA also not happening.
 [Works]
     - Select the doc that was selected before in case of page refresh [Done]
+    - What happens when no conversation exists

 # Bills
 - Digitalocean